iririsgoo/Instagram-Sentiment-Analysis/README.md

 #### Important disclaimer:
-This is an analysis on one personal, but all the data I used are publicly available data.
+This is an analysis done on one person's data, but all the data I used are publicly accessible.

 If there is an issue of privacy concerning anyone please let me know.

 PS.
 No animals were harmed during the analysis.